luiarthur/counterpoint_music150c/notes/figuredBass_help.md

+- I
   - no symbol underneath the note - triad, root in bass
-- `6` - triad, third in bass
+  - `6`: triad, third in bass
-- `$6\overset4$` - triad, fifth in bass
+  - `64`: triad, fifth in bass
+- VII

-7 - seventh chord, root in bass
+  - `7`: seventh chord, root in bass

-6
-5 - seventh chord, third in bass
+  - `65`: seventh chord, third in bass

-4
-3 - seventh chord, fifth in bass
+  - `43`: seventh chord, fifth in bass

-4
-2 - seventh chord, seventh of chord in bass
+  - `42`: seventh chord, seventh of chord in bass